 Peanuts are one of the most common nuts eaten by humans.
 This means it’s one of the more common nuts for dogs to eat, too.
 Having said that, peanuts are not actually nuts.
 They are a type of legume (like peas and beans) that ‘plant’ their seed in the soil (hence, ‘groundnuts’).
 Despite this, they’re generally counted in the nut family because of their texture and taste.
 Luckily peanuts are generally safe for dogs.
 Peanut butter is often used as a training treat or to stuff a Kong-style toy.

-Look out for chilli flavourings and salt, and avoid anything with onion or garlic powder, too.
+Look out for chili flavorings and salt.
+You’ll want to avoid anything with onion flavoring, or garlic powder, too.
 Lastly, peanut butter is usually safe for dogs, but some companies add xylitol as a sweetener, so make sure to check the jar before you give any.
 If given in moderation, plain peanuts and peanut butter can make a healthy treat for dogs, containing plenty of biotin, phosphorus, manganese and niacin among other essential vitamins and minerals.

 Can Dogs Eat Cashews?

-Cashews are one of the nuts that dogs can safely eat- in moderation, of course.
+Cashews are one of the nuts that dogs can safely eat – in moderation, of course.
 They are not known to be toxic to dogs.
 They are, however, high in fat- meaning they’re a pancreatitis risk, and can also lead to obesity.
-Just like peanuts, you have to be careful if the cashews have been salted, seasoned, or flavoured.
+Just like peanuts, you have to be careful if the cashews have been salted, seasoned, or flavored.

 These toppings can be bad for dogs.
 Cashews are low in fiber and high in carbohydrates.
 They are less-than-ideal for the canine diet, but they’re fine as an occasional snack.
 If you find your dog eating cashews, don’t panic.
 Look out for signs of pancreatitis for the next 48 hours.